Nansess/Twitch-Chat-Bot/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code as per the terms of the license.

-## Credits

-This Twitch chat bot is built using the `tmi.js` library and inspired by the Twitch community's passion for creating interactive and engaging experiences for their viewers.

 ## Disclaimer